Inheritance Tax & the Residence Nil Rate Band – A Simple Guide! | Curtis Parkinson

 At present every individual in the UK has a limit of £325k before any inheritance tax is payable and married couples or civil partners can effectively double this up to £650k.
 These are known as a person’s “Nil Rate Band” (NRB).

-Since 6 April 2017, a new Residence Nil Rate Band (RNRB) has come into effect, although gradually, it will eventually take an individual’s complete threshold to £500k and £1m for a married couple or civil partners.
+Since 6 April 2017, a new Residence Nil Rate Band (RNRB) has emerged.
+However, it will gradually take an individual’s threshold to £500k and £1m for a married couple or civil partners.

 What are the rates?